Wall Street bank CEOs face fee criticism in second round with Congress

 JPMorgan CEO Jamie Dimon, who bore the brunt of Warren's ire during Wednesday's Senate hearing, said his bank waived $400 million in overdraft fees for customers who asked for help since the pandemic began.
 Warren had slammed JPMorgan for gathering $1.46 billion in such fees.

-Warren responded to the bank Thursday, tweeting, "Only @jpmorgan would brag that they only charged about $1.5 billion in overdraft fees during a global pandemic and economic crisis."
+She responded on Thursday, tweeting, "Only @jpmorgan would brag that they only charged about $1.5 billion in overdraft fees during a global pandemic and economic crisis, instead of the roughly $2 billion they usually take."

+In a statement, the Consumer Bankers Association said customers have to opt in for overdrafts and many do so because they "view it as a valuable service."

 On Thursday, House Financial Services Committee Chairwoman Maxine Waters, another Democratic critic of Wall Street, also raised concerns that banks had "raked in" fees "at a time when individuals and families across the country are struggling."